Ensure availability and sustainable management of water

 Many parts of the world still struggle with access to clean water and sanitation.

-It is estimated that across the world, 1 in 3 people do not have access to safe drinking water and 2 in 5 people do not have a basic hand-washing facility.
+It is estimated that across the world, 1 in 4 people do not have access to safe drinking water nor basic hand-washing facilities.

 Access to water is not only essential for survival, but seeps into many other aspects